Skip to main content

 Automated Deployments setup

-Log in to the Azure portal type Kubernetes services in the search box at the top of the page and click the Kubernetes services option from the search results.
+Sign in to the Azure portal, type Kubernetes services in the search box at the top of the page, and select the Kubernetes services option from the search results.

 Kubernetes services

-In the upper left portion of the screen, click the + Create button to view all the available options for creating a new AKS cluster.
+In the upper left portion of the screen, select the + Create button to view all the available options for creating a new AKS cluster.

 Deploy application with Automated Deployment

-In the Basics tab, click on the Deploy your application option, then select your Azure subscription and the resource group you created during the lab environment setup.
+In the Basics tab, select the Deploy your application option, then select your Azure subscription and the resource group you created during the lab environment setup.

 Automated Deployment basics